 Mr. Stephan received his bachelor’s degree in Political Science from Northwestern University in Evanston, Illinois.
 Also prior to law school, Mr. Stephan taught elementary school in the Mississippi Delta with Teach for America, and was awarded his Masters in Diplomacy and Economic Development from the Patterson School.

-Mr. Stephan is a member of the National Employment Lawyers Association.
+Mr. Stephan is a member of the National Employment Lawyers Association, the Metropolitan Washington Employment Lawyers Association, and the DC Trial Lawyers Association member.
 He volunteers for Big Brothers, Big Sisters of the National Capital Area, and Gearing Up Bicycles, a bicycle repair and mentorship program.

-Mr. Stephan is admitted to the bar of the District of Columbia Court of Appeals, the state bars of Kentucky and Mississippi, the Northern and Southern Districts of the U.S. District Court of Mississippi, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.
+Mr. Stephan is admitted to the bar of the District of Columbia Court of Appeals, the state bars of Kentucky and Mississippi, the Northern and Southern Districts of the U.S. District Court of Mississippi, the United States District and Bankruptcy Courts for the District of Columbia, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.